Nezteb/stord_assessment/README.md

 - To run tests:
   - `make test`

-If you have Elixir 1.14 installed locally:
+If you have Elixir 1.14 installed and Postgres running locally :
 - To build and run the service:
   - `mix deps.get`
   - `mix ecto.setup`